canada-ca/cloud-guardrails-O365/EN/03_Apply-Conditional-Access.md

 - [ ] Implement device-based conditional access policy and compliance status to either allow or block access to apps and services

+## Additional Considerations

+- [ ] Prevent any unauthorised devices from accessing sensitive business or personal information.
+- [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users

 ## Validation

 - [ ] TBD